 While much of the geographic area of Nillumbik is rural, there are only a handful of large scale agricultural enterprises.
-The majority of the rural areas have soils with low fertility that are subject to erosion, making much of the Shire unsuitable for traditional agricultural use.
+The majority of the rural areas have thin, highly dispersive soils with low fertility that are subject to erosion, making much of the Shire unsuitable for traditional agricultural use.
+However, the Shire experiences relatively high and reliable rainfall.
+As such, areas with gentle to moderate slopes (below 20%) are generally of average agricultural quality and much of the Shire has maintained its vegetation cover and resulting environmental values.

-Broad-scale agricultural enterprises are mostly concentrated to the north-west of the Shire where enterprises run on larger land holdings.
+Broad-scale agricultural enterprises are mostly concentrated to the north-west of the Shire around Arthurs Creek, Doreen and parts of Strathewen where enterprises run on larger land holdings.
 Very high quality agricultural land exists at Kangaroo Ground and Arthurs Creek.
 Small agricultural enterprises are prevalent in many rural areas of the Shire.